ageller/CHiMaDSystemDesignToolbox/README.md

 # CHiMaD Test Para Form

+Please note: this main branch is deprecated and disabled.
+The current working version is in the flask-app branch.
+That version is hosted [here](http://chimad-trainings.rcs.northwestern.edu/)

 Testing a paragraph with dropdowns submitting to a google Sheet

-A live version is available [here](https://ageller.github.io/CHiMaDTestParaForm/).

 Basic instructions:
 1. Go to [this page](https://ageller.github.io/CHiMaDTestParaForm/editPara.html) to create/edit your paragraph.